laurentperrinet/laurentperrinet.github.io/content/talk/2014-04-25-kaplan-beijing/index.md

 publication: '*2014 International Joint Conference on Neural Networks (IJCNN)*'
 title: Signature of an anticipatory response in area V1 as modeled by a probabilistic model and a spiking neural network
-tags: ["bayesian-modelling", "motion-perception", "primary-visual-cortex", "spiking-neural-networks"]
+tags:
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+- bayesian-modelling
+- motion-perception
+- primary-visual-cortex
+- spiking-neural-networks
+categories:
+- Computational Neuroscience
+- NeuroAI & Machine Learning
-projects: [""]
+projects:
+- tout-public
 ---
 * see [Kaplan and al, 2014]({{< ref "/publication/kaplan-khoei-14" >}})